schierlm/Oberon2013Modifications/WeakReferences/README.md

 -----------

-The `Files.Mod` module uses an interesting technique (in cooperation with the garbage controller) to provide Files that will be garbage collected when they are no longer (strongly) referenced, but stay available as long as they are referenced.
+The `Files.Mod` module uses an interesting technique (in cooperation with the garbage collector) to provide Files that will be garbage collected when they are no longer (strongly) referenced, but stay available as long as they are referenced.